-^{}ECE Fund information reflects the 2024-2025 fiscal year.
+ECE Fund information reflects the 2024-2025 fiscal year.
 All other funding amounts reflect the 2023-2024 fiscal year.
+Seat-based funding, not allocated by program.

 Please see Appendix 3, which provides a more detailed overview of these funding sources, including a description of each funding source, eligibility criteria, funding flow, and where families can access these services.